 Facts about the Indian Ocean

 The Indian Ocean is the third largest in the world, covering an area of 70.56 million km2.
-Let us learn some cool facts about the Indian Ocean.
+Let us learn some cool facts and intriguing information about the Indian Ocean.

 - The ocean is named after India and is also known as the Sindh Mahasagara in India.
 It covers about one-fifth of water on the earth’s surface.